utap2/utap2/docs/rst/installation.rst

 The host server and/or each compute node in the relevant queue(s) requires ~40GB of RAM memory.

 The server requires the following:
-Singularity version > 3.10.4
+SingularityCE version > 3.10.4
+for downloading SingularityCE refer to: https://sylabs.io/singularity/

 The “USER” (see optional_parameters.conf file below) must have full permissions to "HOST_MOUNT" folder (see required_parameters.conf file below) and to singularity commands.
-If the application is run on cluster, the user is also required to have permissions to run cluster command
+If the application is run on cluster, the user is also required to have permissions to run cluster commands.

 UTAP can be installed as an instance container or as a sandbox container.
-If "USER" has “Fakeroot” privileges and ~35 GB are available in the server temp directory (the default temp directory is /tmp but it can be modified with SINGULARITY_TMP_DIR in optional_parameters.conf file below) or in "HOST_MOUNT" directory
+If "USER" has “Fakeroot” privileges and ~36 GB are available in the server temp directory (the default temp directory is /tmp but it can be modified with SINGULARITY_TMP_DIR in optional_parameters.conf file below) or in "HOST_MOUNT" directory
 and the corresponding directory is not mounted as gpfs or nfs mount, then UTAP will be installed as instance container. otherwise, UTAP sandbox container will be installed.